-AREA: 2.
-MH Non-Clinical PIP - Mental Health OBJECTIVE: Determine whether transferring referral calls directly to Pathways to Wellness results in: Increase timely access to adult psychiatric care from point of ACCESS referral.
-INDICATOR & BASELINE: Number of Warm Handoff referrals made per week Number of Referred Clients who have a Pathways to Wellness (PTW) encounter within 30 days of referral (127/685) 18.5% Baseline Data are from May 2022- April 2023 ACTION STEPS: Provide a 'warm handoff' from ACCESS and PTW by transferring 5 calls a week from ACCESS to PTW while the client is still on the line.
-Augment PTW contract to increase capacity to provide psychiatric care MONITORING METHOD/ TIMEFRAME: ACBH and the Pathways to Wellness will hold quarterly meetings to assess deliverables, successes and challenges.
-ACBH administrative data will be used to establish warm handoff referral rates.
+AREA: MH Non-Clinical PIP -Mental Health OBJECTIVE: Determine whether transferring referral calls directly to Pathways to Wellness results in: Increase timely access to adult psychiatric care from point of ACCESS referral INDICATOR & BASELINE: Number of warm handoff referrals made per week: 30 Number of Referred Clients who have a Pathways to Wellness (PTW) encounter within 30 days referral (127/685) 18.5% Baseline Data are from May 2022 - April 2023 ACTION STEPS: Provide a 'warm handoff' from ACCESS and PTW by transferring 5 calls a week from ACCESS to PTW while the client is still on the line.
+Augment PTW contract to increase capacity to provide psychiatric care MONITORING METHOD/ ACBH and the Pathways to Wellness will hold quarterly meetings to assess deliverables, successes and challenges.
+TIMEFRAME: ACBH administrative data will be used to establish warm handoff referral rates.
 We will also use this data to measure the increase in service delivery post contract augmentation.
-Contract expansion to be completed by beginning of FY 24/25 RESPONSIBLE PARTNERS: Quality Improvement & Data Analytics, Office of the Medical Director and ACCESS Division
+Contract expansion to be completed by beginning of FY 24/25 RESPONSIBLE PARTNERS: Quality Improvement & Data Analytics, Medical Director

-3. Non-Clinical PIP - Substance Use Disorder
+3. Clinical PIP - Substance Use Disorder

-AREA: Coordination of Care - Improving 7- and 30-day Follow-up Rates After Emergency Department Visit for SUD (FUA HEDIS Metric) OBJECTIVE: Determine whether increased data tracking and direct follow up with patients after an emergency department (ED) visit due to alcohol and other drug use will: ■ Increase the percentage of clients who receive contact within 7 days and 30 days of the ED visit by 5%
+AREA: Coordination of Care - Improving 7- and 30-day Follow-up Rates After Emergency Department Visit for SUD (FUA HEDIS Metric)

-INDICATOR(S) & BASELINE: Percent of SUD Outpatient and Opioid Treatment Program (OTP) providers reporting they are receiving the emergency department (ED) discharge alerts Percent of SUD Outpatient and OTP clients who received contact from the Plan within 7 days of ED discharge: 50% Percent of SUD Outpatient and OTP clients who received contact from the Plan within 30 days of ED discharge: 68.8% Baseline data are from April 30-June 30, 2023 ACTION STEPS: Create alert system for notifying SUD contractors about clients presenting at the ED Create dashboard to monitor intervention outputs and client outcomes Analyze data and draw conclusions to improve interventions Scale pilot expansion to include strategies for non-SUD connected beneficiaries MONITORING METHOD/ TIMEFRAME: Yellowfin dashboards- continuous monitoring Customized reports- monthly RESPONSIBLE PARTNERS: Quality Improvement & Data Analytics, SUD System of Care Director, Contracted Providers
+OBJECTIVE: Determine whether increased data tracking and direct follow up with patients after an emergency department (ED) visit due to alcohol and other drug use will: ■ Increase the percentage of clients who receive contact within 7 days and 30 days of the ED visit by 5% INDICATOR(S) & BASELINE: Determine whether increased data tracking and direct follow up with patients after an emergency department (ED) visit due to alcohol and other drug use will: Percent of SUD Outpatient and Opioid Treatment Program (OTP) providers reporting they are receiving the emergency department (ED) discharge alerts Percent of SUD Outpatient and OTP clients who received contact from the Plan within 7 days of ED discharge: 50% Percent of SUD Outpatient and OTP clients who received contact from the Plan within 30 days of ED discharge: 68.8% ACTION STEPS: Baseline data are from April 30-June 30, 2023 Create alert system for notifying SUD contractors about clients presenting at the ED Create dashboard to monitor intervention outputs and client outcomes Analyze data and draw conclusions to improve interventions Scale pilot expansion to include strategies for non-SUD connected beneficiaries MONITORING METHOD/ TIMEFRAME: Yellowfin dashboards- continuous monitoring Customized reports- monthly RESPONSIBLE PARTNERS: Quality Improvement & Data Analytics, SUD System of Care Director, Contracted Providers